#1.Aleene’s Quick Dry Tacky Glue

 Lastly, we have the Crafters Pick Incredibly Tacky Glue, which is another really nice option when it comes to glues for quilling projects.
-It is incredibly flexible and has a decently strong hold.
-Although the hold is not as strong as the Nicole brand mentioned above, we do think that the Crafters glue has above average durability.
+It is incredibly flexible and has a decent stronghold.
+Although the hold is not as strong as the Nicole brand mentioned above, we do think that the Crafters glue has above-average durability.
 In fact, we would go as far as to say it is the best we’ve seen so far.

 What sets it apart from others is the fact that it can withstand wild temperature changes, moisture, and a bunch of other environmental situations.
 The glue won’t discolor if you leave it outside for too long and it definitely seems to have a good amount of UV protection.